 In the movie The Iron Giant, young protagonist Hogarth Hughes pays a late-night visit to beatnik junk artist Dean, who is drinking espresso.
 Hogarth asks for some, insisting he can handle it despite Dean's warning that the drink is "like Coffeezilla."
 Quick-cut to the rapid speech, wild gesturing, shaking hands... asking for more espresso...

 In the Family Guymovie, there's a scene of Stewie driving an RV offroad in Nevada while wired on caffeine pills, yelling about being like "the pioneers, man!"
-They promptly crash, and while Stewie doesn't seem to notice at first, as soon as the airbag deploys as a makeshift pillow, he falls asleep.
+He promptly crashes, and while Stewie doesn't seem to notice at first, as soon as the airbag deploys as a makeshift pillow, he falls asleep.

 Spliced: Peri experiences this as a result of consuming huge amounts of sugar in "Sugar Low".